peterhinch/micropython-samples/phase/README.md

 The maximum rate depends on factors including the data width and the number of ADC's being read.
-In testing two ADC's were sampled at 12 bit precision and at a timer rate of 140KHz without overrun.
-Samples were missed at 180KHz.
+In testing two ADC's were sampled at 12 bit precision and at a timer rate of 210KHz without overrun.
 At high sample rates disabling interrupts for the duration can reduce the risk of sporadic data loss.

 # 2 Applications

 ## 2.1 Measurements of relative timing

-In practice `ADC.read_timed_multi` reads each ADC in turn This implies a delay between each reading.
+In practice `ADC.read_timed_multi` reads each ADC in turn.
+This implies a delay between each reading.
 This was measured at 3.236μs on a Pyboard V1.1 and can be used to compensate any measurements taken.